U.S. Air Force, Navy, and Marine Corps Aircraft Flyover USS Tripoli

 |0

-This work, U.S. Air Force, Navy, and Marine Corps Aircraft Flyover USS Tripoli [Image 3 of 3], by PO3 Paul LeClair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force, Navy, and Marine Corps Aircraft Flyover USS Tripoli [Image 2 of 2], by PO3 Colten Bradley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.